jaredly/j3/Roadmap.md

       it's depending on something that has changed, right? althought the whole point is that dependencies can't change from under you.
 So maybe that's fine.
-- [ ]
+- [ ] TBH maybe I just shouldn't cache in the sandbox?

 ## Things to do

+- [x] treat no-hash as just unresolved. no infering!
+- [x] when removing a thing, remove the hash from thigns that hashed it.
+- [ ] write tests that feed some code character-by-character to my editor stack, to make sure things work ok
-- [ ] make a 'hover' thing on display, so I can do better hovers? idk...
+- [ ] write tests that create a tree node-by-node,

 - [x] OK time for layout to not be in .map
 - [x] now that we're locking down hashes, need